jurepustos/lograc-project-2022/README.md

 ## Classic families of monads

 Firstly, we formulised the three classic families of monads, used in functional programming: the reader, writer and state monads.
 Each of this monads has a separate file (module).
-We are not going to provied detailed description of them, as you can read everything you need in the original [article](https://drops.dagstuhl.de/opus/volltexte/2014/4623/pdf/p001-01-ahman.pdf).
+We are not going to provied detailed description of them here, as you can read everything you need in the original [article](https://drops.dagstuhl.de/opus/volltexte/2014/4623/pdf/p001-01-ahman.pdf).

 **Reader monads** are defined in file `ReaderMonad.agda`.
-Reader monads are defined by every set of states.
-In real life (mostly `Haskell`), reader monads are used for representing a computation, which can read values from a shared environment, pass values from function to function, and execute sub-computations in a modified environment.

 **Writer monads** are defined in file `WriterMonad.agda`.
-Writer monads are definied by a monoid.
-The writer monad represents computations which produce a stream of data in addition to the computed values.
-It is commonly used by code generators to emit code.

-**State monads** are again defined by a state.
-State monads are formulised in file `StateMonad.agda`.
-The State monad wraps computations in the context of reading and modifying a global state object.
+**State monads** are formulised in file `StateMonad.agda`.

 In simpler words, the *reader monad* has a global value we could read from, but not modify, *writer monad* allows us to modify a value by appending, through we can't directly read it during the compuation. *State monad* is a combination of both reader and writer monads.